rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/confetti.md

 ## Setting up the Confetti Action

-The Confetti action in Studio can be a delightful addition to your app when you want to celebrate achievements or positive interactions.
+The Confetti action in DronaHQ can be a delightful addition to your app when you want to celebrate achievements or positive interactions.
 Whether it's receiving high ratings, successfully completing a form, or any other milestone, you can trigger a confetti celebration within your action flow.

 To use the Confetti action, follow these steps: